-With five Amtrak routes arriving and departing from Los Angeles Union Station, and more than 70 Amtrak stations just in California, there are a variety of options for rail vacations.
+With five Amtrak routes arriving and departing from Los Angeles Union Station, and more than 70 Amtrak stations just in California, there are a variety of options for a train trip.
 You can travel along the California coast on the Pacific Surfliner, journey to the Pacific Northwest on the Coast Starlight, and see the desert on the Southwest Chief.

-Some destinations are easier to get to than others, and the cities below all have good departure and arrival times from L.A. along with stunning scenery and fun things to do.
+To start planning your rail adventure, here are the best train trips from Los Angeles.
+The destinations all have good departure and arrival times from L.A. along with stunning scenery and fun things to do.

 Santa Barbara is about 3 hours away from Los Angeles on the train, making the beautiful city an easy one-night getaway, or stay longer to really experience the area.
 There is a zoo, harbor, wharf, bike path, coastal park and historic mission to explore.
 Plus, wine is top attraction that adults can enjoy locally or on a day trip.